-\a alert (bell)

-\b backspace

-\d delete

-\f form feed

-\n newline

-\r carriage return

-\t horizontal tab

-\v vertical tab
+alert (bell) \a backspace b \d delete form feed \f newline \n carriage return \r \t horizontal tab ١v vertical tab

-nnn the eight-bit character whose value is the octal value nnn (one to three digits)
+$\normalfont{ nnn}$ the eight-bit character whose value is the octal value nnn (one to three digits)

-∖x HH the eight-bit character whose value is the hexadecimal value HH (one or two hex digits)
+\xspace the eight-bit character whose value is the hexadecimal value HH (one or two hex digits)

 When entering the text of a macro, single or double quotes must be used to indicate a macro definition.
 Unquoted text is assumed to be a function name.
 In the macro body, the backslash escapes described above are expanded.
-Backslash will quote any other character in the macro text, including '"' and ''.
-For example, the following binding will make ' $C-x \setminus$ ' insert a single ' \setminus ' into the line:
+Backslash will quote any other character in the macro text, including '"' and '''.
+For example, the following binding will make 'C-x \' insert a single '\' into the line: